 Lead and Copper Rule

-The EPA is in the process of revising their Lead and Copper Rule (LCRR) in an effort to ensure that drinking water is free of contaminants.
-New revisions to these EPA guidelines, along with other potential bills, could require water utilities to identify and remove lead service lines.
+The EPA has updated their Lead and Copper Rule (LCRR) in an effort to ensure that drinking water is free of contaminants.
+New revisions to these EPA guidelines, along with other potential bills, require water utilities to inventory lead service lines.
 The most recent revisions that have been officially included in the LCRR place an emphasis on protecting children from lead exposure.
 Water quality testing is now required at schools and child care facilities.
 In addition to that, water utilities must notify the public when and where they have located service lines containing lead.

 ►You’ll also like: 4 Tools for Prioritizing Water Infrastructure Replacement